net-lisias-pn/SteamDownloader/Docs/HOW-TO.md

 Without it, it will be pretty cumbersome to archive all that binaries.

-Install it using the install method for your rig (macpots, apt, chocolatey, wathever).
+Install it using the install method for your rig (macports, apt, chocolatey, wathever).

 ## Configuring

-After checking out this repo, let's say on `Workspaces/PlanetNomads/GIT/SteamDownloader` like I did, open your shell and:
+After checking out this repo, let's say on `~/Workspaces/PlanetNomads/GIT/SteamDownloader` like I did, open your shell and:

 ```
 cd ~/Workspaces/PlanetNomads/GIT/SteamDownloader